 A security audit table tracks the changes in user permissions caused by certain security changes in M3 Business Engine.
 Programs used for security audit purposes are 'Security Audit.
-Display' (SES510), 'Security Audit.
+Open' (SES510), 'Security Audit.
 Print' (SES511), and 'Security Audit.
 Archive/Delete' (SES590).

 If there are modifications in the authorization setup for any user, (SES510) allows traceability of the security changes on a company level.

 These are some of the triggers for tracing security changes: